clokep/relapse/docs/message_retention_policies.md

 than `allowed_lifetime_max`, the value of `allowed_lifetime_max` will be used instead.

-In the example above, we ensure Synapse never deletes events that are less than one day old, and that it always deletes events that are over a year old.
+In the example above, we ensure Relapse never deletes events that are less than one day old, and that it always deletes events that are over a year old.